ESAI-CEU-UCH/kaggle-epilepsy/README.md

 repository.
 The list of available subjects depends in the subfolders of `DATA_PATH`.

-## Reproducibility issues

-Besides the MKL dependency of APRIL-ANN toolkit, the final submission of this system is not possible to be reproduced due to a problem with random seeds of ICA transformation.
-The seed has been frozen during code revision, but not for the Kaggle competition.

 ## Recipe to reproduce the solution

 It is possible to train and test two selected submissions by executing the